Syd Herlong: Career in Congress

 Herlong was elected as a Democrat to the Eighty-first and to the nine succeeding Congresses (January 3, 1949 – January 3, 1969).

 In Congress, Herlong was noted for his anti-communist advocacy.
 In 1959, Herlong introduced a bill to establish a federally funded Freedom Academy that would counter-act foreign countries' Communist propaganda.
 On January 10, 1963, at the request of constituent Patricia Nordman, Herlong read into the Congressional Record a list of 45 goals of communism from the book The Naked Communist by W. Cleon Skousen.

 Herlong was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
+Herlong voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

 He was not a candidate for reelection in 1968 to the Ninety-first Congress.
+He supported Nixon’s campaign for president in 1968.

 Post-Congressional career

 He resumed his practice of law.
 Appointed in 1969 by President Richard Nixon, Herlong served in the Securities and Exchange Commission until 1973.

 In 1985, Herlong formally changed his party affiliation to Republican.